aio-libs/aioodbc/README.rst

 Connection Pool
 ---------------
-Connection pooling ported from aiopg_ and rely on PEP492_ features:
+Connection pooling is ported from aiopg_ and relies on PEP492_ features:

 .. code:: python